Barkley 2: Gameplay

-Barkley 2 is an action role-playing game that Rock, Paper, Shotguns Nathan Grayson describes will "marry the aesthetics and absurd narrative arcs of Japanese role-players with the openness of Western fare like The Elder Scrolls."
-The game is designed to change the events in the storyline based on when a player completes certain content: in-game characters, places, and quests will vary depending on the player's actions.
-The combat in the game is inspired by a range of other titles, including Dark Souls and Borderlands.
+Barkley 2 was intended to be an action role-playing game that Rock, Paper, Shotguns Nathan Grayson described would "marry the aesthetics and absurd narrative arcs of Japanese role-players" with the openness of Western games like The Elder Scrolls.
+The game was designed to change the events in the storyline based on when a player completes certain content: in-game characters, places, and quests were to vary depending on the player's actions.
+The combat in the game was inspired by a range of other titles, including Dark Souls and Borderlands.

 Development

 Tales of Game's Studios, the developers of Barkley 2, launched a Kickstarter campaign on November 28, 2012, to help crowdfund the costs of producing the game.
 The initial funding goal for the campaign was set at $35,000.
 The Kickstarter campaign officially ended with a total of $120,335.

 The game is a sequel to the studio's 2008 freeware title Barkley, Shut Up and Jam: Gaiden, which itself was created as a fan game sequel to the 1994 basketball game Barkley Shut Up and Jam! and the film Space Jam.
 The first game included players from the National Basketball Association (NBA), including Charles Barkley and LeBron James, and made many parodic references to popular culture.
 The game was styled after 16-bit era Japanese titles like the early games in the Final Fantasy series; however while the original Barkley game was turn-based, the sequel was intended to be an action RPG.
-Barkley 2 was developed using Game Maker, the same creation kit that was used to create the first Barkley game.
+Barkley 2 was developed using Game Maker, the same creation kit that was used to create the first Barkley game (along with RPG Maker 2003).

-The developers announced on the Kickstarter campaign page that they anticipated a release in late 2013 or early 2014.
-However, in late 2016 a Tales of Game's staff member confirmed in an update to the campaign that their Kickstarter funds had been depleted, suggesting the game had fallen into development hell.
-On June 2, 2019, a Kickstarter update confirmed that the majority of developers have left the project and that development is moving slowly, with only two people left on the project working on it part-time, neither of them members of the original team that made the first game.
+The developers announced on the Kickstarter campaign page that they anticipated a release in late 2013 or early 2014, but in late 2016 a Tales of Game's staff member confirmed in an update to the campaign that their Kickstarter funds had been depleted, suggesting the game had fallen into development hell.
+In June 2019, a Kickstarter update confirmed that the majority of developers have left the project and that development is moving slowly, with only two people left on the project working on it part-time, neither of them members of the original team that made the first game.

 On June 11, 2021, the game was officially cancelled, and the source code repository (with assets included) was released to the public under a CC BY-NC 4.0 license.